Ada Albrecht

-Ada Albrecht has been a spiritual teacher, creator of the Hastinapura Foundation, author of books about the path to God, translator of Hindu books of religion and philosophy, professor, music composer and poet.
+Ada Albrecht was a spiritual teacher, creator of the Hastinapura Foundation, author of books about the path to God, translator of Hindu books of religion and philosophy, professor, music composer and poet.

 Life

-Ada Albrecht (February 26, 1932 - May 20, 2025), was born in Corrientes, Argentina.
+Ada Albrecht (February 26, 1932 - Mahasamadhi in May 20, 2025), was born in Corrientes, Argentina.
 She moved to Buenos Aires in her youth, where she continued her studies, graduating as a Professor of Philosophy and Educational Sciences.

-Since then, she has dedicated her life to spreading teachings oriented toward the inner and spiritual development of the human being, always within a framework of respect for all spiritual traditions and with a profound sense of the search for harmony and brotherhood.
+Since then, he has dedicated his entire life to spiritual teaching, to sowing the Love of God in hearts, to guiding souls so that they can walk the Divine Path, and to teaching that universal compassion, kindness, goodwill, and faith in God constitute the essence of the spiritual path.

 Between 1972 and 1973, she made an extended study trip to India, where she learned the philosophy of Advaita Vedanta directly from monks who practiced this spiritual philosophy and through the traditional Indian teaching method.
 In 1977, she made a second trip, during which she completed her studies in Vedanta.

+Ada Albrecht's guru was the monk Yogeshwarananda, who was a disciple of the monk Vishudananda, who was, in turn, a disciple of the monk Krishnananda.
+All of them belonged to the Advaita Vedanta school of philosophy.
+On his first journey, Ada Albrecht received from them the following Prakarana Granthas, or Preliminary Treatises: Atmabodha and Laghu Vakya Vritti by Sri Sankaracharya, Vedantasara by Sadananda Yogindra, and the Drig Drishya Viveka.
+On his second journey, he received the Bhagavad Gita with Sri Sankaracharya's commentary, as well as instruction on the principal Upanishads.

 Furthermore, during her stay in India, she studied in depth the grammar and writing of Sanskrit, the sacred language of India.